-My husband Steve died Tuesday morning of his advanced prostate cancer.
+My husband Steve died on March 30 of his advanced prostate cancer.
 It went to his brain and his bone marrow, making further treatment futile.
 The last few months have been very difficult.

 I just cannot imagine life without him.
 Click here for the obituary I wrote for him on the Bridge Winners web site.

 I truly love this work with DNA and genealogy but it takes brain power, of which I have very lttle at the moment.
 So I am going on hiatus for a while.
 I hope to be back in a month or two.

 Steve and Kitty at her son’s wedding in 2010

 It is time to update my recommendations on dealing with Ashkenazi Jewish DNA, the DNA of those who are Jewish of Northern European origin, often abbreviated AJ.
 The usual goals of DNA testing are to find out where your ancestors were from, to find cousins who might have good family stories, to confirm your paper genealogy, and perhaps to check on health issues.
 There are some special considerations for AJ DNA.

 First, for Ashkenzi Jews, the ethnicity results are usually not very useful as they look like this:

 Typical Ashkenazi Jewish DNA Origins as shown at Ancestry.com

 Of course for some with a larger than 2% non-Jewish percentage, it can confirm a non-Jewish ancestor.